The Jamaica Plain House

 The subject house itself was a winner.
 Triple-deckers (three-story, three-family dwellings) remain one of the most successful forms of housing ever built in New England and a fixture of Boston's older neighborhoods.
 The beauty of the triple-decker lies in its efficiency of design: in addition to using land economically, the identical floor plans stacked atop one another divide in three the costs of the cellar and roof construction.
 Often, front and rear porches give breezy vantages onto the neighborhood.
 Tens of thousands of triple-deckers went up around the turn of the century to house workers' families and newly-arrived immigrants, and they continue to provide solid, affordable housing in and around Boston.
 Perfect for live-in landlords, excellent for extended families, triple-deckers help build close-knit neighborhoods and provide a cohesive streetfront.

 - tracing the process of making drywall, from a gypsum mine in Nova Scotia to the New Hampshire plant where miles are produced each day

 - a factory visit in Georgia, broadloom carpet capital of America

 - a visit to a Habitat for Humanity project in Charlotte, North Carolina

 - Richard Trethewey's trip to plumbers' heaven, a North Carolina factory where PVC pipe is made

-- Steve's memorable visit to Japan, to see modular housing being built in an automated factory and
+- Steve's memorable visit to Japan, to see modular housing being built in an automated factory and put up in hours.

 The Jamaica Plain project was one of our favorites, showing an innovative way to combat an urban problem, and saving a house in the process.